 4.4 Northbound API converged charging architecture

-The architectural options for Northbound API converged charging are depicted in figure 4.4.1
+The architectural options for Northbound API converged charging are depicted in figure 4.4.1 in service-based representation:

 Figure 4.4.1: Northbound API converged charging architecture

+Architectural options of figure 4.4.1 apply to any Northbound API converged charging architecture of this clause.

 Details on the interfaces and functions can be found in TS 32.240 [1] for the general architecture components, Ga is described in clause 5.2.4 and Bea in clause 5.2.5 of this document, and Nchf is described in TS 32.290 [57].

+Figure 4.4.2 depicts the Northbound API converged charging architecture for non-roaming in reference point representation:

+Figure 4.4.2: Northbound API converged charging architecture non-roaming reference point representation